dmolitor/bolasso/README.md

-The goal of bolasso is to implement bootstrap-enhanced Lasso (and more generally, penalized regression) estimation, as proposed originally in [Bach (2008)](#2) and extended by [Bunea et al. (2011)](#3) and [Abram et al.](#1).
-These methods focus primarily on variable selection and propose two similar, but slightly different, variable selection algorithms; the variable inclusion probability (VIP) algorithm (Bach, 2008; Bunea et al., 2011), and the bootstrap distribution quantile (QNT) algorithm (Abram et al., 2016).
+The goal of bolasso is to implement bootstrap-enhanced Lasso (and more generally, penalized regression) estimation, as proposed originally in [Bach (2008)](#2) and extended by [Bunea et al. (2011)](#3) and [Abram et al. (2016)](#1).
+These methods focus primarily on variable selection and propose two similar, but slightly different, variable selection algorithms; the variable inclusion probability (VIP) algorithm (Bach;
+Bunea et al.), and the bootstrap distribution quantile (QNT) algorithm (Abram et al.).
 Beyond implementing both these variable selection methods, bolasso also provides utilities for making bagged predictions, examining coefficient distributions, and plotting.

 ## Installation